sonic-net/SONiC/doc/voq/voq_hld.md

 Please refer to the [schema](https://github.com/Azure/sonic-swss/blob/master/doc/swss-schema.md) document for details on value annotations.

-## 2.3 VOQ DB
+## 2.3 GLOBAL_APP_DB
 This is a **new** database which resides in global redis server accessible by all sonic instances.
 This database is modeled as Application DB.
-The OrchAgent in all the sonic instances will write their local NEIGH to global VOQ_DB with hardware identifier's.
-The OrchAgent also reads the NEIGH, SYSTEM_PORTCHANNEL, PORTCHANNEL_MEMBER tables of all sonic instances with hardware information such as hardware index.
+The OrchAgent in all the sonic instances will write their local information such as INTERFACE, NEIGH, PORTCHANNEL and PORTCHANNEL_MEMBER tables to GLOBAL_APP_DB with hardware identifier's.
+The OrchAgent also reads sync-ed remote info such as SYSTEM_INTERFACE, SYSTEM_NEIGH, SYSTEM_PORTCHANNEL and SYSTEM_PORTCHANNEL_MEMBER tables of all sonic instances with hardware information such as hardware index.

 ### 2.3.1 System Port interface table
 A table for interfaces of system ports.The schema is same as the schema of "INTERFACE" table in config.